garvit3835/product-docs-feature/how-to-guides/databases/connecting-to-mongodb.md

 ![MongoDB Cluster Architecture](../../.gitbook/assets/mongodb-architecture.png)

-Here, you will connect to a MongoDB Cluster from your DevBox.
 This would be done by setting up the cluster in your Atlas dashboard through one of 3 available cloud providers (AWS, Azure, or GCP) and accessing it through `mongosh` shell tool.

 ## Prerequisites

-Before you begin, you should create your account with [MongoDB](https://account.mongodb.com/account/login).
+Before you begin, create your account with [MongoDB](https://account.mongodb.com/account/login).

+**_NOTE:_**  MongoDB only supports Private Endpoint access for **Dedicated** or **Serverless** clusters.
+Private Endpoint access for the **Shared** cluster is not yet supported.

 ## Existing MongoDB Cluster

 {% tabs %}
 {% tab title="Dedicated or Serverless" %}

-### Step 1: Configuring MongoDB Atlas
+### Step 1: Creating a Private Endpoint

-To connect to a database cluster, you have to create a private endpoint with one of the 3 available cloud provider supported by MongoDB (AWS, GCP, Azure).
+To connect to a database cluster, you must create a private endpoint with one of MongoDB's three supported cloud providers (AWS, GCP, Azure).

 To check and configure the same, follow the below steps:

 1. Go to **[MongoDB Atlas](https://cloud.mongodb.com/v2)**.
 2. Go to **Security > Network Access** and open the **Private Endpoint** tab.
 3. Click on **Add Private Endpoint** and choose your cloud provider.
-For this tutorial we will be going with Azure.
+For this tutorial, we will be using Azure.

-*You must provide the billing information in the Edit Payment Method form if you don't have payment method already configured for your organization.*
+*You must provide the billing information in the Edit Payment Method form if you still need to get the payment method configured for your organization.*

-4. Click on **Next** and the choose the region where you want to deploy your endpoint.
+4. Click on **Next** and choose the **Region** where you want to deploy your endpoint.
-5. Enter your **Resource Group Name**, **Virtual Network Name**, **Subnet Name** and the name you want to give to your endpoint.
+5. Enter your **Resource Group Name**, **Virtual Network Name**, **Subnet Name**, and the name you want to give to your endpoint.
-6. Copy the PrivateLink Endpoint Command and paste it in your Azure CLI.
-Remember that you can't copy the command until Atlas finishes creating VNet resources in the background.
+6. Copy and run this PrivateLink Endpoint Command where your Azure CLI is configured.
+Remember that you can only copy the command once Atlas finishes creating VNET resources in the background for internal use.

 ![MongoDB AZ CLI](../../.gitbook/assets/mongodb-endpoint-command.png)

-7. After creating the private endpoint, copy the **Private Endpoint Resource ID** and **Private Endpoint IP Address** and paste it in **MongoDB Private Endpoint** Dialog box.
+7. After creating the private endpoint, copy the **Private Endpoint Resource ID** and **Private Endpoint IP Address** and paste them into the **MongoDB Private Endpoint** Dialog box.
-8. CLick on **Create** and your private endpoint will be created.
+8. Click on **Create**, and your private endpoint will be created.

 ![MongoDB endpoint list](../../.gitbook/assets/mongodb-endpoint-list.png)

 ### Step 2: Installing dependencies in DevBox

-To connect with the cluster we need to install the `mongosh` shell tool.
+We need to install the `mongosh` shell tool to connect with the cluster.

 Follow the below steps to do so: